ShowMeTheRoapes/clotho/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the PGPL 2.0 License.
+Distributed under the GPL 2.0 License.
 See `LICENSE` for more information.